ezsystems/ezplatform-query-fieldtype/README.md

-# Ibexa Query Field Type bundle
+# Ibexa Query Field Type

 This package is part of [Ibexa DXP](https://ibexa.co).